志萍的三分田

 的)表达,表述,陈述

-were a kid… and you were chubby, and you had no friends, you were just fine!
-And you would read alone
+were a kidand you were chubby, and you had no friends, you were just fine.
+And you'd read alone in your

 listen to someone: to take notice of what someone says to you so that you follow their advice or believe them 听信,